AriC001/Test/README.md

 # Geolocation Test
-Test using geo.ipify.org/api to get geolocation of users input, only for educational purposes only
+Test using geo.ipify.org/api to get geolocation of users input, only for educational purposes.